level1337noob/prxviewerXML/README.md

 # prxviewerXML
-[+] Tool for viewing PRX variables/functions file names and module names on a terminal or any view you may want to modify
+[+] Tool for viewing PRX variables/functions file names and module names from a libdoc XML file

 You can also use it on other firmware versions of libdoc from 1.x to 6.x